PatrickCaramico/desafio_gradiente/README.md

 # Post-Its 📒

-O desafio "Post-Its" foi desenvolvido através do curso Serliv.
-O intuito do curso era desenvolver um projeto utilizando gradiente em HTML e CSS com o formato de Post-Its.
+The "Post-Its" challenge was developed through the Serliv course.
+The purpose of the course was to create a project using gradients in HTML and CSS with the format of Post-Its.

-# Imagens do Projeto 🗒
+# Project Images 🗒

 <img align="center" src="Images Post-Its/Projeto Post-Its.png" width="900px"/>

-# Trecho do Código 💻
+# Code Snippet 💻

-Trecho do código em HTML e CSS.
+Snippet of code in HTML and CSS.

 #
-Em HTML;
+In HTML;
 <img align="center" src="Images Post-Its/Trecho HTML.png" width="900px"/>

 #

 #
-Em CSS;
+In CSS;
 <img align="center" src="Images Post-Its/Trecho CSS.png" width="900px"/>

 #

-# Link Projeto 📲
+# Project Link 📲

-Aqui está o link para acessar o projeto;
+Here is the link to access the project:

 https://patrickcaramico.github.io/desafio_gradiente/